 - Intervening in the Pickering re-licensing hearing (May 29, 30, 31, 2013)

-- Hosting public events such as panel discussions & film showings
+- So-hosting public events such as panel discussions & film showings

 - Intervening in the Darlington refurbishment hearing (December 2012)